18F/guides/content/derisking/federal-field-guide/5-doing-the-work.md

 >
 > - the skills and experience of the team;
 >
-> - the team dynamics–frequency and nature of communication inside and outside of the delivery team, and the level of input to the
+> - the team dynamics — frequency and nature of communication inside and outside of the delivery team, and the level of input to the
 > delivery team from the business;
 >
-> - the organisational culture–the level of commitment and openness;
+> - the organisational culture — the level of commitment and openness;
 >
-> - the timing and nature of quality control by the delivery team–the testing and release framework;
+> - the timing and nature of quality control by the delivery team — the testing and release framework;
 >
-> - the order in which the team tackled the tasks–prioritisation of actions and deliverables, the amount of actions in the backlog list;
+> - the order in which the team tackled the tasks — prioritisation of actions and deliverables, the amount of actions in the backlog list;
 >
 > - the way the team changes its activity in response to the results achieved in each iteration; and
 >